fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 ```

 You can be more precise by adding a [_Label Matcher_][label-matcher] and for
-example gate the classifier to particular paths.
+example gate the Classifier to particular paths.

 ## Live Previewing Requests {#live-previewing-requests}